flenniken/statictea/docs/matches.md

 * [getLastPart](#getlastpart) &mdash; Return the optional plus sign and line endings from the line.
 * [matchTabSpace](#matchtabspace) &mdash; Match one or more spaces or tabs.
 * [notEmptyOrSpaces](#notemptyorspaces) &mdash; Return true when a statement is not empty or not all whitespace.
+* [emptyOrSpaces](#emptyorspaces) &mdash; Return true when the text is empty or all whitespace from start to the end.
 * [matchEqualSign](#matchequalsign) &mdash; Match an equal sign or "&=" and the optional trailing whitespace.
 * [matchCommaParentheses](#matchcommaparentheses) &mdash; Match a comma or right parentheses and the optional trailing whitespace.
 * [matchNumber](#matchnumber) &mdash; Match a number and the optional trailing whitespace.